frontity/frontity/.changeset/tender-buses-shop.md

 "frontity": minor
 ---

-Adds `--git` option to the Frontity CLI to initialize a repository when starting a new project
+Initialize a git repository in the project folder when starting a new project with `frontity create`.
+Additionally, add a `--no-git` option to the CLI which skips the initialization.